anthonyqueenmycc/SoYouWannaHomelab/01-Installing_VirtualBox/README.md

 The first step of creating a Homelab is to set up your hypervisor.
 In my class, we have opted to use VirtualBox due to it's wide compatibility with host and guest operating systems. <br>

 1. Download VirtualBox. <br>
-The first thing we need to do is go to <a href="https://www.virtualbox.org/" target="_blank">VirtualBox</a> and click on the big blue button for the downloads section.<br>
+The first thing we need to do is go to the VirtualBox webpage.
+Click <a href="https://www.virtualbox.org/" target="_blank"> HERE </a> to go to their page and then click on the big blue button for the downloads section.
+(Tip: If you hold down the Ctrl key when you click on the link, it will open in a new tab instead of replacing this page!)<br>
 <br>
 <img width="1920" height="919" alt="www.virtualbox.org" src="https://github.com/user-attachments/assets/2b09d376-ae95-4682-85cd-76a3049c7a6c" /><br>
 <br>